Alidr79/cueless_EEG_subject_identification/README.md

 cd ml_dl_models

 # Generate numpy datasets from .fif files
+# 🚨 Before running the following code change the data_path_template in the code to your desired path
 python read_and_save.py

 # Generate train and test sets with different configurations